QTM 106Luciferianism and the Christian Response

 “…in whom are hidden all the treasures of wisdom and knowledge.”
 (Colossians 2:3, NIV [E])

-The final divergence lies in the definition of freedom: autonomy vs. alignment.
+The two views also disagree on the meaning of freedom: autonomy vs. alignment.

-- Luciferian Liberty [I]: Freedom is defined as Autonomy—the absence of external authority.
-The slogan "No Gods, No Masters" encapsulates the desire to be the sole user-admin of one's reality.
+- Luciferian view [I]: Freedom is autonomy—no external authority.
+The slogan "No Gods, No Masters" captures the desire to be the only boss of your own life.

 "They promise them freedom, while they themselves are slaves of depravity—for people are slaves to whatever has mastered them."
 (2 Peter 2:19, NIV [E])